 - The HealthNewsReview toolkit for health journalists

-Coronavirus is a health communication challenge for public health experts.
+COVID-19 is a health communication challenge for public health experts.
 You already know what a health writer does, but remember that we are also public health advocates.
 Our readers act on the advice we give, and the words we write, so we are obligated to write socially responsible health content.
-If you have the opportunity to write about coronavirus, hopefully you can incorporate these best-practices and help your readers avoid unnecessary panic and confusion.
+If you have the opportunity to write about COVID-19, hopefully you can incorporate these best-practices and help your readers avoid unnecessary panic and confusion.

 I hope you found this post helpful.
 By incorporating these best practices, you can help your readers avoid unnecessary confusion and panic.